An undercover NYPD officer accused of attacking a driver in Washington Heights is expected to appear in court Wednesday.

 Police on Tuesday were searching for a suspect who allegedly pretended to be a police officer as he stole a cellphone from a 13-year-old boy at a subway stop in Washington Heights.

 The murder of restaurant owner Jose Martinez in Washington Heights is 1986 was a cold case that went unsolved until the victim’s daughter, using the internet, tracked down the confessed killer.

-Police were asking for help from the public Sunday in finding a suspect who robbed a Laundromat in Washington Heights last month.
+Police on Monday were asking for help in finding a suspect who allegedly shot a man in the foot, and a woman who allegedly ran off with the suspect, in Washington Heights last month.